doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 Invoked with the `import` argument, *mppinit import* imports the music library to the Beets media management system.

+Invoked with the `discogs` argument, *mppinit discogs* attempts to auto-generate an Obsidian vault from a Discogs user collection.
+Both `DISCOGS_USER` and `DISCOGS_TOKEN` must be configured in `$HOME/.config/mpprc`.
+The location of the generated Obsidian vault can be specified by setting `DISCOGS_DIR` in `mpprc`.
+Default location is `$HOME/Documents/Obsidian/Discogs/`.

 Invoked with the `kitty` argument, *mppinit kitty* installs the Kitty terminal emulator used as the default terminal in MusicPlayerPlus.